-All full-time teachers (including specially appointed teachers and assistant professors) affiliated with the Faculty of Letters, Arts and Sciences are researchers in RILAS.
-Our membership also includes full-time teachers in humanities disciplines of other faculties, as well as numerous Guest Researchers and Adjunct Researchers.
-The unique research activities of RILAS are actually driven by 13 research departments (as of September 2018).
+All full-time teachers (including specially appointed teachers and assistant professors) affiliated with the Faculty of Letters, Arts and Sciences are also researchers in RILAS.
+Our membership then includes full-time teachers in humanities disciplines from other faculties, as well as numerous guest and adjunct researchers.
+The unique research activities of RILAS are driven by no less than fifteen research departments (as of September 2020).
 In each department, researchers specializing in different fields are freed from the constraints of traditional academic disciplines to jointly undertake new interdisciplinary research projects, each focused on one from a wide variety of issues.
 Each department conducts vigorous research activities, including symposiums, research conferences, lecture meetings, and workshops, based on appealing themes and strategic issues all geared toward deepening or even fusing their respective strands of humanities learning.
 Moreover, RILAS stages an annual forum that provides an opportunity to widely report and transmit its research achievements.